ldhertert/harness-cli/README.md

 _See code: [src/commands/secrets/delete.ts](https://github.com/ldhertert/harness-cli/blob/v0.9.4/src/commands/secrets/delete.ts)_

-## `harness template:exec MANIFEST`
+## `harness template:exec`

 Apply steps defined in template manifest and send reults to target Harness account

 ```
 USAGE
-  $ harness template:exec MANIFEST
+  $ harness template:exec

-ARGUMENTS
+OPTIONS
+  -v, --var=var        Set a variable specified within the template.
+Format is --var "templateVar=My Value"
+  --dryRun             Executes all template steps but does not push result to destination
-  MANIFEST  A template manifest in either YAML or JSON format.
+  --manifest=manifest  (required) A template manifest in either YAML or JSON format.
 Can be a local file or URL.

-OPTIONS
-  -s, --silent                         Supress stdout logging
-  -v, --var=var

-  --harnessAccountId=harnessAccountId  The Harness Account Id.
-Can also be set via HARNESS_ACCOUNT environment
-                                       variable.

-  --harnessApiKey=harnessApiKey        The Harness API Key.
-Can also be set via HARNESS_API_KEY environment variable.

-  --managerUrl=managerUrl              [default: https://app.harness.io] The Harness Manager URL.
-Can also be set via
-                                       HARNESS_MANAGER_URL environment variable
 ```

 _See code: [src/commands/template/exec.ts](https://github.com/ldhertert/harness-cli/blob/v0.9.4/src/commands/template/exec.ts)_

-## `harness users:create EMAIL NAME`
+## `harness users:create`

 Create user

 ```
 USAGE
-  $ harness users:create EMAIL NAME
+  $ harness users:create

-ARGUMENTS
-  EMAIL  The email of the user
-  NAME   The name of the user

 OPTIONS
-  -s, --silent                         Supress stdout logging
+  -e, --email=email  (required) The email of the user
+  -n, --name=name    (required) The name of the user
   --group=group      [default: ] The name or id of a Harness group

-  --harnessAccountId=harnessAccountId  The Harness Account Id.
-Can also be set via HARNESS_ACCOUNT environment
-                                       variable.

-  --harnessApiKey=harnessApiKey        The Harness API Key.
-Can also be set via HARNESS_API_KEY environment variable.

-  --managerUrl=managerUrl              [default: https://app.harness.io] The Harness Manager URL.
-Can also be set via
-                                       HARNESS_MANAGER_URL environment variable

 ALIASES
   $ harness user:create